 Babywearing

-All methods of carrying your child converge on one thing: meeting needs.
-Whether those needs are those of the baby or the parents.
-So we've put together a little guide to what we felt was important to understand the basics and advantages of babywearing.
+All methods of carrying your child share one common goal: to meet needs.
+Whether those of the baby or the parents.
+Here are the basics to know about physiological babywearing.

 What are the available methods of carrying?

-There are many different types of baby carriers available.
-It's important for parents to try out the various carriers on the market to find the one they feel most comfortable with and that best suits their daily needs.
-Don't hesitate to contact a babywearing consultant for guidance.
+There are several types of baby carriers .
+It's important for parents to try out the different carriers available on the market to find the one they feel most comfortable with and that best suits their daily needs.
+Don't hesitate to contact a babywearing consultant for advice.

-The sling is a knot-free carrier, the perfect solution for those reluctant to tie knots.
-It's an asymmetrical carry, distributing the baby's weight over one shoulder.
+The sling is a knot-free carrier , the perfect ally for those reluctant to tie knots.
+It's an asymmetrical carry, with the baby's weight distributed over one shoulder.
 It's fastened by passing the fabric between two rings, and the baby's weight in the fabric locks the rings in place.
 Its main advantages are its quick setup, lightness, and compact size, making it easy to slip into any bag.

 The fabric can be woven or knitted.